European Youth Conference in LUBLIN

 • Recommendations: outcomes of the EUYD: concise (maximum 2 paragraphs long) summary of the recommendations of the delegates on the outcomes of the working groups that will be included in the conclusions of the Council and of the representatives of the governments of the Member States meeting within the Council on a community of young Europeans based on universal values for a common and secure Europe – the document which the Presidency aims to submit for approval at the Youth session of the Education, Youth, Culture, and Sport Council on 12 May, 2025.

-During the EUYC the representatives of the European Commission will lead 2 consultative workshops referring to the Erasmus+ and European Solidarity programmes and the European Union Youth Strategy 2019-2027.
+During the EUYC the representatives of the European Commission led 2 consultative workshops referring to the Erasmus+ and European Solidarity programmes and the European Union Youth Strategy 2019-2027.

 About the EU Youth dialogue